augros/operadar/README.md

 ===================================
 @todo
-- find the ice concentration in AROME file ?
+- find a way to read the ice concentration in AROME file ?
-- implement the LIMA option is for AROME (need rain and cloud water concentration)
+- implement the LIMA/LIMH options for AROME (need rain and cloud water concentration)
-- add the radar geometry option (with elevations)
+- add the radar geometry option (with elevations and beam filtering with gaussian)
-- link this project with tmatrix DPOLSIMUL git
+- link this project with tmatrix DPOLSIMUL git (which produces the required tables !)